 Riyadh says Israel must commit to Arab peace proposals before relations can improve.

-Michele Dunne, who focuses on Arab politics and US-Middle East policy as a senior associate at the Carnegie Endowment for International Peace, said US engagement with Egypt has changed since Obama took over as president from George Bush in January.
+Michele Dunne, who focuses on Arab politics and US-Middle East policy as a senior associate at the Carnegie Endowment for International Peace, said Mubarak’s trip had two main aspects.

 “President Mubarak thinks this is a very important time to get to Obama and convey his ideas before Obama announces his initiative.”

-The US has in recent months put more pressure on Israel’s government to order a halt to settlement-building activity on land designated for a future Palestinian state.
+The US has in recent months placed more pressure on Israel’s government to order a halt to settlement-building activity on land designated for a future Palestinian state.

-Egypt formally recognised its northern neighbour in 1979, while Jordan signed a peace treaty with Israel in 1994, but other Arab states have refused to normalise ties.
+Egypt formally recognised its northern neighbour in 1979, while Jordan signed a peace treaty with Tel Aviv in 1994, but other Arab states have refused to normalise ties.

 Cairo has in recent months mediated between Israel and Hamas, the Palestinian organisation which refuses to recognise Israel, as part of efforts to forge a lasting peace settlement.

-Egyptian officials have also served as mediator between Hamas, which has control of the Gaza Strip, and rival faction Fatah, which holds sway in the West Bank and has held talks in the past with Israel.
+Egyptian officials have also served as the interlocutor between Hamas, which has de facto control of the Gaza Strip, and Fatah, a Palestinian group that has held talks in the past with Israel.